Andriy Govorov

-Andriy Andriyovych Govorov (Андрій Андрійович Говоров; born 10 April 1992) is a Ukrainian competitive swimmer who holds the world record, European champion (2016 London) and bronze medalist in world championship (2017 Budapest) in 50 meters butterfly.
+Andriy Andriyovych Govorov (Андрій Андрійович Говоров; born 10 April 1992) is a retired Ukrainian competitive swimmer who holds the 50 meters butterfly world record, European champion (2016 London) and bronze medalist in world championship (2017 Budapest).

 Personal life

 Govorov was born on 10 April 1992 in Sevastopol, Ukraine.
 A graduate of the Dnipro Higher School of Physical Culture, in 2016 he also attended the Dnipro National University.

 Career

 International Swimming League

 In spring 2020, Govorov signed to the Toronto Titans, in their inaugural season.

 European Championships

 Govorov won a silver medal at the 50 meter butterfly and a bronze medal at the 50 meter freestyle during the 2010 European Short Course Swimming Championships.
 During the 2010 FINA Short Course World Championships he again won a silver medal at the 50 meter butterfly.

 Between 2011 and 2015, he won three gold medals in the 50 m butterfly at the European Short Course Swimming Championships.

 Following the 2014 Russian annexation of his native Crimea Govorov ruled out changing his nationality and continues to compete for Ukraine.

 At the 2016 European Aquatics Championships in London, he won the gold medal in the 50 m butterfly (long course).
 In the semifinals he swam a time of 22.73, which broke his own national and championship records.
 It was also the fastest time ever swum in a textile swimsuit.

 At the 2018 European Championships in Glasgow, Govorov won gold in the 50 metre butterfly, in a championship record time of 22.48.